RJAIN-27/SlackBot-CSC510/Process.md

 ### Practices
   - We followed pair programming while developing the tasks.
 For example, Task 2 in Usecase 3 is implemented by @vnukala2 while @nradhak2 guides the steps.
   - We followed Agile practices while developing the tasks.
 For example, Everytime a task is completed we did an end to end testing for that task and resolved any integration issues occurred.
+  - We adhered to the Single code base Corollary practice as multiple temporary branches may result in conflicts and duplicated efforts.

 ### Process Reflection
 Overall, the sprint was carried out smoothly with great co-operation from all team-members.
 However, coming to a common sensus regarding the availabilty of each of the team members was a challenge since each team-member was invloved in other tasks that occupied their time.
 Nevertheless, the team managed to fit regular scrum meetings in their schedule and stay updated with the activities of the team-members, for this sprint